umich-brcf-bioinf/rnaseq_demystified_workshop/Conda_Installation_Instructions.md

 - `conda create`: The command to create an environment.
 - `--name`: The name of the environment.
 This should be unique, and you can see what other environments you have with `conda env list`.
-- `--channel`: Conda has different channels depending on the type of software.
+- `--channel`: `conda` has different channels depending on the type of software.
 For bioinformatics software two of the most common channels are `bioconda` and `conda-forge`.
 - `fastqc=0.11.9 ...`: The name of the software packages we want to install and the specific version.
 By default conda will install the latest version, but it's good to get in the habit of specifying a version for your reference.
 Any number of packages can be installed at once by separating them with spaces.

 # Entering and Exiting an Environment

 Again, picking up the analogy of rooms in a research lab, in order to use the microscope you have to enter the room with it.
 The idea is the same with `conda`.

-To enter the conda environment we just installed, we do:
+To enter the `conda` environment we just installed, we do:

 ```
 conda activate workshop